finbourne/identity-sdk-csharp/sdk/docs/PersonalAuthenticationTokensApi.md

             try
             {
-                // [EARLY ACCESS] ListOwnApiKeys: Gets the meta data for all of the user's existing Personal Access Tokens.
+                // ListOwnApiKeys: Gets the meta data for all of the user's existing Personal Access Tokens.
                 List<ApiKey> result = apiInstance.ListOwnApiKeys();
                 Debug.WriteLine(result);
             }